simon-the-shark/django-mapbox-location-field/README.md

 # Live demo
 Curious how it works and looks like ?
 See live demo on https://django-mapbox-location-field.herokuapp.com Demo app uses [django-bootstrap4](https://github.com/zostera/django-bootstrap4) for a little better looking form fields.
+You can also use it as a code example, because it is available on [my github](https://github.com/Simon-the-Shark/live_demo_django_mapbox_location_field).
 # Compatibility
 Automatically tested on Travis CI on versions: